13 Tenant Rights All Pennsylvania Landlords Must Know

 For landlords keen on upholding fair living conditions, partnering with a property management company for tenant selection is beneficial.
 That collaboration helps ensure compliance with PA rental laws and fosters a more inclusive and welcoming community for potential tenants.

-3. Rights Regarding the Credit and Consumer Check
+3. Honor Tenant Rights Regarding Credit Checks and Adverse Actions

-Once you’ve reviewed a tenant’s credit or consumer report, you can decide what to do next.
-Remember to uphold fairness and respect in tenant dealings.
-It’s important to consider that the law views any significant deviation from offering a lease as an “adverse” action.
+Once you have secured permission and requested and reviewed the report, you can make an informed decision.
+However, the law views any significant deviation from offering a lease as an “adverse” action.
 Adverse actions after reviewing a report include:

 • Requiring a co-signer